How to prepare a motorcycle for international transport

 The truth is that no matter how well you prepare a motorcycle for international transport, setbacks can still occur.
 Whether it’s due to bad handling, issues during transportation, or something unplanned and extraordinary – it happens.
 Either way, you have to be ready for things to go wrong.

-To minimize losses in worst-case scenarios, you should invest in a good insurance package for your motorcycle.
+To minimize losses in worst-case scenarios, you should invest in a good valuation coverage package for your motorcycle.
 It may seem like a waste of money if everything ends up going smoothly.
-But all it takes is one mistake and when that happens, you’ll be glad you got insurance.
-So don’t skimp on this – it’ll pay off in the long run!
+But all it takes is one mistake and when that happens, you’ll be glad you got valuation coverage So don’t skimp on this – it’ll pay off in the long run!